aliebayani/IoT-Devices-Intrusion-Detection/README.md

 2. Install the required dependencies mentioned in the `requirements.txt` file.
 3. Run the provided Jupyter notebooks or Python scripts to train and evaluate the IDS models.
 4. Experiment with different hyperparameters and architectures to improve model performance.

-## Contributing

-Contributions to this project are welcome.
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.

 ## License